Port Shepstone: Retail

-For greater variety, residents usually head to Shelly Beach, which is home to the two largest shopping centres on the South Coast, Shelly Centre and Southcoast Mall.
+For a broader retail selection, most Port Shepstone residents travel to nearby Shelly Beach, which hosts the two largest shopping centres on the South Coast, namely Shelly Centre and Southcoast Mall.

+Retail developments

 As part of the local urban renewal programme, the former Port Shepstone taxi terminus on Nelson Mandela Drive in the CBD was demolished to make way for a new integrated intermodal facility.
 The construction of the R550-million Port Shepstone Mall (also known as the Port Shepstone Intermodal Facility) which began in November 2022 opened its doors on 24 October 2024 and officially launched on 15 November 2024.
 The facility is a four-level structure with gross retail area of 23 890m² comprising informal traders stalls and anchor stores such as Boxer, Shoprite and China Hyper.

 A new Checkers FreshX store officially opened on Bisset Street in the CBD in May 2025.
-This investment is expected to create over 100 jobs and, according to South Coast Tourism and Investment Enterprise (SCTIE), will strengthen Port Shepstone’s position as a key retail and economic hub on the South Coast.
+This investment is expected to create over 100 jobs and, according to South Coast Tourism and Investment Enterprise (SCTIE), will strengthen the position of Port Shepstone as a key retail and economic hub on the South Coast.

+Major companies

+Port Shepstone is home to the headquarters of notable companies such as the Beekman Group, a major South African leisure hospitality provider and property developer as well as the Bargain Group, a local retailer operating in KwaZulu-Natal and the Eastern Cape.